 Mutual Respect and Tolerance

 Our ethos is based on mutual respect, equality and friendship.
-Charity and moral purpose also form part of our core values.
 Adults actively model respect with one another, and with the children, in how we speak and treat one another.
 Our academy is a diverse community and, through the national curriculum, we promote an awareness of different faiths and we encourage our pupils to recognise and understand these faiths.
 Our pupils naturally show tolerance for others and have a curiosity to find out and understand cultures and faiths that are different from their own.
 Our children visit main places of worship in and around the local area.
 All staff model a tolerant and accepting attitude.
 We use assemblies to raise and discuss issues of bullying and prejudice and reinforce learning during curriculum time.

-At Paxton Academy, we actively challenge pupils, parents or staff who express opinions contrary to fundamental British Values, including extremist views.
+At Paxton, we actively challenge pupils, parents or staff who express opinions contrary to fundamental British Values, including extremist views.

 British Values through the Curriculum

 Interwoven within the curriculum in a range of curriculum areas are planned opportunities to teach the values of our British society.
 Some examples are:

 PSHE: How we influence democracy is explored though PSHE and whole school assemblies.
 This includes looking at historical figures such as Nelson Mandela, The British Monarchy and Gandhi and exploring the effectiveness of different approaches.
 The Rule of Law, the importance of laws, whether they be those that govern the class, the school, or the country is consistently reinforced.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety and PSHE lessons.